Sintra Jeep Tour from Lisbon: Peninha, Adraga Beach & Azenhas do Mar

 Wine & Tapas Add-On (Optional)

-The wine experience is integrated into the route at Adega Regional de Colares — the historic cooperative of the Colares DOC wine region, the only appellation in Europe where Ramisco grape vines grow in coastal sand on ungrafted rootstock, a survival attribute that allowed them to withstand the 19th-century phylloxera epidemic that destroyed virtually all European viticulture.
-Colares DOC wine is produced in minimal quantities (fewer than 50,000 bottles per year).
+The route passes through Colares DOC – one of the few wine regions in Europe where Ramisco vines grow in coastal sand on ungrafted rootstock, a characteristic that allowed them to survive the 19th-century phylloxera epidemic that destroyed virtually all European viticulture.
+Fewer than 50,000 bottles are produced here per year.
+A tasting at a local producer can be added on request.

 &